New Zealand road trips are among some of the best in the world, here’s why:

 One of the key things that you no doubt want to know when you travel to New Zealand, is how much things cost!

 Doing a road trip is no different!
 The costs can creep up if you’re not careful, especially in New Zealand as it can be expensive at times.

 I can only offer an estimate of the cost of touring New Zealand.
 However, it should give you a rough idea of how much things cost in the country!

-This is potentially one of the biggest costs while travelling New Zealand.
+This is potentially one of the biggest costs while driving around New Zealand.
 Accommodation can eat into your budget, despite the prevalence of cheap hostels in New Zealand.